Yamato Maeda

 Yamato Maeda (前田 大和, Maeda Yamato) is a Japanese professional baseball outfielder for the Yokohama DeNA BayStars in Japan's Nippon Professional Baseball.
-He has been registered as "Yamato" since 2007.
+He has been registered as "Yamato" (大和) since 2007.

 Early baseball career

 He played for the Kanoya Boy Scout's softball club in his early years, then joined the Kanoya Baystars during junior high.
 He entered Shonan High School and joined its baseball club as a shortstop, and participated in the Summer Koshien during his 1st and 3rd year, reaching the quarter final round in the latter.
 During that time, his impressive defense caught the attention of Tigers manager Akinobu Okada who was watching the televised game, that prompted him to choose Yamato as the Tiger's 4th pick in the 2005 high school draft.